 The treatment for headaches is designed based on the type of headache you are experiencing and any specific medical conditions you may have.
 For chronic headaches, the focus is on preventing headaches from occurring.
 This may be accomplished through lifestyle changes, such as avoiding triggers or through the use of medication.
 Secondly, a pain management plan should be put in place to deal with headache pain when it occurs.

-If you’re suffering from migraines and are ready to find a treatment option that fits your needs, contact the specialists at NY Neurology Associates today.
+If you’re suffering from migraines and are ready to find a treatment option that fits your needs, contact the specialists at Cayman Neurology and Pain Management today.